History of Elly De La Cruz in Timeline

 Elly De La Cruz

-Elly De La Cruz, nicknamed "La Cocoa", is a Dominican professional baseball shortstop currently playing for the Cincinnati Reds in MLB.
-He signed with the Reds as an international free agent in 2018 and quickly ascended to the major leagues, making his MLB debut in 2023.
-His impressive performance led to his selection for the 2024 MLB All-Star Game, marking a significant achievement in his young career.
+Elly De La Cruz is a professional baseball shortstop from the Dominican Republic, currently playing for the Cincinnati Reds in MLB.
+He signed with the Reds in 2018 as an international free agent and quickly ascended to the major leagues, making his debut in 2023.
+Known for his dynamic play and impressive skill set, De La Cruz has already garnered recognition as one of baseball's rising stars, including selections for the 2024 and 2025 MLB All-Star Game.

-1900: Fifth Player Since 1900
+1900: Fifth AL/NL Player to reach milestone

-On August 21, 2024, Elly De La Cruz became the fifth AL/NL player since 1900 and the first shortstop ever in Major League history to hit at least 20 home runs and steal 60 bases in a season.
+On August 21, 2024, De La Cruz became the fifth AL/NL player since 1900 and the first shortstop ever in Major League history to hit at least 20 home runs and steal 60 bases in a season.

 On July 8, Elly De La Cruz became the first Reds player since Greasy Neale in 1919 to steal second, third, and home in the same inning.

-1972: Youngest to Hit for the Cycle
+1972: Youngest Player to Hit for the Cycle

 January 11, 2002: Elly De La Cruz Born

-On January 11, 2002, Elly Antonio De La Cruz, nicknamed "La Cocoa", was born.
-He later became a Dominican professional baseball shortstop for the Cincinnati Reds of Major League Baseball (MLB).
+On January 11, 2002, Elly De La Cruz was born.
+He is a Dominican professional baseball shortstop.

 Others born on this day/year

-2012: Suzuki's Record
+2012: Ichiro Suzuki's performance

 On May 16, 2024, Elly De La Cruz became the first MLB player since Ichiro Suzuki in 2012 to record four hits and four stolen bases in a single game.

-2013: George Springer's Minor League Season
+2013: George Springer's season

 In 2022, Elly De La Cruz was the first minor league player since George Springer in 2013 to bat .300 with at least 25 home runs and 40 stolen bases.